 To incorporate the development of language arts skills:

-- Have your students use digital media to explain this lesson and their findings.
-They could do this by:
+- Have your pupils use digital media to explain this lesson and their findings.
+This could be done by:

 - Producing a video

-- Posting pictures and comments via a learning management system (if available)
+- Posting pictures and comments via a learning management system (if it is available)

-- Contacting with a yoga instructor to research whether a device like the Yoga Ring model could be useful
+- Contacting a yoga instructor to research whether a device like the Yoga Ring model could be useful in their practice

 Note: This will require additional time.

 The pupils who enjoyed this lesson might be interested in exploring these career pathways:

 • Create a program that will introduce them to the LEGO® Education SPIKE™ Prime line graphing tool